 What kind of pains to expect in early pregnancy?

-• Occasionally, pain in the pelvic region may also be associated with the fallopian tubes, especially if there are concerns such as an ectopic pregnancy, where a fertilised egg implants outside the uterus.
-Persistent or one-sided pain should always be assessed by a healthcare professional.
+Occasionally, pain in the pelvic region may also be associated with the fallopian tubes, especially if there are concerns such as an ectopic pregnancy.

-• Hormonal changes can slow digestion, causing trapped wind, constipation, or general abdominal discomfort.
+Hormonal changes can slow digestion, leading to constipation or general abdominal discomfort.

-• A pulling or sharp sensation on either side of the abdomen as the uterus expands.
+A pulling or sharp sensation on either side of the abdomen as the womb expands.

 These symptoms are often harmless and reflect your body’s natural adjustments in the first trimester.
-However, if any pain feels severe, persistent, or is accompanied by other concerning symptoms, it's always a good idea to consult your healthcare provider for reassurance.
+However, if any pain feels severe, persistent, or is accompanied by other concerning symptoms, it's always a good idea to consult a doctor for reassurance.

 If you feel unsure about the pain you are experiencing, you can request an appointment with Thomson Women’s Clinic for further guidance.